ReactEngine/CommandCline/README.md

     Run-time remote control of clustering, profiling, logging, restart, etc.
     See the `pm-install` and `pm` commands.

-  pm-install: install the StrongLoop process manager
+  pm-install: install the reactEngine process manager

     The process manager hosts applications, allowing them to be deployed, re-deployed, controlled, and monitored, and for application metrics and